HC: Civil Division (Uganda)

 7 December 2017

-A defamation plaint must plead the exact words complained of and state the plaintiff’s residence; failure to do so led to rejection.
+A defamation plaint must plead the exact words complained of and state the plaintiff’s place of residence, or be rejected.

 6 December 2017